 We have been assembling and installing small 10 watt solar panels with LED lights on homes, shacks, trailers, and Hogans on the Navajo reservation since January of 2016 due to the lack of access to electricity in so many places on the reservation.
 This ministry was started to provide lighting in homes at night for children on the reservation to do their homework instead of breathing in toxic fumes from kerosene lamps.
 Unfortunately, due to Covid-19, we have had to suspend our solar lighting program.
 When it is determined to be safe to go inside homes on the reservation again, we will resume our solar lighting ministry at that time.
+We are planning to bring this program back soon.
 Please watch for updates on this page.

 Family to Family